 #4.
 There’s a fine line between submissiveness and fearfulness, and fearful dogs can bite

 A fearful dog will display a posture similar to a submissive dog, but to a higher degree.
 The head will be lower, and the tail will be tucked between the legs, but they will look at you so they can see what you are doing.
 A fearful dog will try and avoid you.
 And you should probably let it, because fearful dogs can bite in self-defence if they feel trapped.
 If a dog has its tail between its legs, but has its ears held flat back and its teeth bared, then it’s definitely time to back off.

 #5.
 A wrinkled nose, raised hackles or a ‘freeze’ are usually warning signs

 Like I mentioned earlier, dogs—unlike humans—see no need to hide what they’re feeling.
 So if a dog is about to become aggressive, there are a few warning signs that could tell you in advance.
 Most people instinctively know what bared teeth mean, but a wrinkled-up nose can be just as much of a warning.
-The same way, if a dog’s hackles—the hair between the shoulders and a little further down the back—are standing, it’s a pretty sure sign that the dog is angry.
+The same way, if a dog’s hackles—the hair between the shoulders—are standing, it’s a sign that the dog is angry.
 Lastly, if a dog ‘freezes’ or goes rigid, it’s probably going to explode into action in a second—whether that means chasing a ball or attacking another dog.